Annapurna Short Circuit - 9 Days

 • All airport Pick up drop by private vehicle

-• Kathmandu to Besisahar by bus (if you want private vehicle or flight to pokhara from Kathmandu its available on additional cost)
+• Kathmandu to Besisahar by bus (if you want a private vehicle or flight to Pokhara from Kathmandu, it is available at additional cost)

-• Besisahar to Chame by sharing jeep and Jomsom to Pokhara via sharing vechile.
+• Besisahar to Chame by sharing a jeep and Jomsom to Pokhara via a shared vehicle.

 • Annapurna Conservation Area Permit and Trekkers’ Information Management System( TIMS card)

-• A highly experience, helpful, knowledgeable, friendly , English speaking well trained, Government license holder guide with all his salary, food, drinks, accommodation, Transport and insurance.
+• A highly experienced, helpful, knowledgeable, friendly, English-speaking, well-trained Government license holder guide with all his salary, food, drinks, accommodation, Transport, and insurance.

 • Accommodation in the mountain during the trekking

-• Three meals a day; breakfast, Lunch and Dinner and tea/coffee during the trekking.
+• Three meals a day: breakfast, Lunch, Dinner, and tea/coffee during the trek.

 • Safe drinking water